rudrajit15/rudrajit15.github.io/_pages/research.md

       existence of several local minima, choosing a suitable optimization algorithm (tried Levenberg–Marquardt, Powell’s method, PSO, Genetic algorithms) and finally coding it all up. <br/>

-I was also one of the top 200 applicants selected to attend the **PRAIRIE Artificial Intelligence Summer School** (<a href="https://project.inria.fr/paiss/" style="color: #0000FF">**PAISS**</a>) co-organized by Inria and NAVER LABS Europe in Grenoble, France at the end of my 4th year.
+I was also one of the very few undergraduates selected to attend the **PRAIRIE Artificial Intelligence Summer School** (<a href="https://project.inria.fr/paiss/" style="color: #0000FF">**PAISS**</a>) co-organized by Inria and NAVER LABS Europe in Grenoble, France during July 2018.
 Here I presented a poster (can be found <a href="https://github.com/rudrajit15/Existence-of-sparse-basis-for-deep-learning-kernels/blob/master/Inria_poster.pdf" style="color: #0000FF">here</a>) titled “**Existence of Sparse Basis for Deep Learning Kernels?**”.

 **Key Academic Projects :**
 1. **Using the Kernel Trick in Compressed Sensing** (April '18 - May '18) <br/>